groupdocs-metadata/GroupDocs.Metadata-Docs/python-net/use-cases/_index.md

 Use these guides when you are building audit tooling, records workflows, or document forensics scripts in Python and want to see the property search engine applied to a concrete business problem.

 ### Pages in this section
+- [5 PII Removal Methods for Office Files - Complete Comparison Guide](/metadata/python-net/use-cases/remove-pii-from-office-files/) – Compare targeted removal passes, the full sanitize, and a leak-check verification for Word, Excel, and PowerPoint files.